 - (1) Arrangements to Pay Outstanding and Due Amounts in Consecutive Instalments Residential Households - (a) One of the key objectives of debt collection is to encourage customers to start paying their monthly accounts in full.
 In addition it is also necessary to ensure that arrear debt is addressed.
 The current average balances on customer accounts necessitate that innovative ideas be implemented to encourage customers to pay off their arrears.
 At the same time it is also of utmost importance that regular payers not be discouraged through the implementation of any possible incentives. - (b) The main aim of an agreement will be to promote full payment of the current account and to address the arrears on a consistent basis.
-At the date of the arrangement a minimum of 30% of the capital arrear debt must be paid immediately for residential customers".
-The minimum amount less than 30% may be recommended by the Chief Financial Officer for approval by the City Manager - (c) A customer may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments; - (ii) The current monthly amount must be paid in full; and - (iii) The written agreement has to be signed on behalf of the Municipality by a duly authorised officer. - (iv)The agreement will be compliant with the requirements of the National Credit Act where applicable. - (d) In order to determine monthly instalments a comprehensive statement of assets and liabilities of the customer must be compiled by a treasury official.
-To ensure the continuous payment of such arrangement the amount determined must be affordable to the customer, taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement. - (e) The Municipality may from time to time introduce incentive schemes to improve the debt collection rate. - (f) A customer who cannot pay their arrear debt may enter into an arrangement to pay the account over an extended period of time. - (g) During the time of the debt collection process, but before the debt is handed over to the attorneys a customer may enter into an arrangement to payoff arrear debt, which will be made an order of court by agreement in terms of the Rules of the Court - (h) No arrangements will be entertained by the Municipality on a debt that has been handed over for legal collection. - (i) The Municipality will entertain only one arrangement with a customer to pay off arrear debt.
-Failure to abide by the arrangement will result in that:- - (i) the arrangement shall be terminated with immediate effect; and - (ii) the outstanding balance shall immediately become due and payable;
+At the date of the arrangement a minimum of 30% of the capital arrear debt must be paid immediately for residential customers.
+The minimum amount less than 30% may be recommended by the General Manager for approval by the Chief Financial Officer.

+- (c) A customer may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - (i) The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments; - (ii) The current monthly amount must be paid in full; and - (iii) The written agreement has to be signed on behalf of the Municipality by a duly authorised officer. - (iv) The agreement will be compliant with the requirements of the National Credit Act where applicable. - (v) Payment shall, as far as possible, only be accepted via a direct debit procedure. - (d) In order to determine monthly instalments a comprehensive statement of assets and liabilities of the customer must be compiled by a treasury official.
+To ensure the continuous payment of such arrangement the amount determined must be affordable to the customer, taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement. - (e) The Municipality may from time to time introduce incentive schemes to improve the debt collection rate. - (f) A customer who cannot pay their arrear debt may enter into an arrangement to pay the account over an extended period of time. - (g) During the time of the debt collection process, but before the debt is handed over to the attorneys a customer may enter into an arrangement to pay off arrear debt, which will be made an order of court by agreement in terms of the Rules of the Court. - (h) The Municipality will entertain only one arrangement with a customer to pay off arrear debt.
+Failure to abide by the arrangement will result in that:- - (i) the arrangement shall be terminated with immediate effect; and - (ii) the outstanding balance shall immediately become due and payable; - (iii) a prepaid water meter may be installed at the discretion of the municipality. - (i) The customer by signing the arrangement agreement to pay off arrear debt acknowledges the following: - - (i) The debt is owed to the Municipality. - (ii) That on default of the arrangement agreement, interest on arrears will be charged on the amount due, electricity or water supply will be disconnected to the property of the customer or the customer will be blocked from the purchase of on the prepayment system or higher deductions of arrears will be instituted, and legal proceedings will be instituted to collect the debt.

-- (j) The customer by signing the arrangement agreement to pay off arrear debt acknowledges the following: - - (i) The debt is owed to the Municipality. - (ii) That on default of the arrangement agreement, interest on arrears will be charged on the amount due, electricity supply will be disconnected to the property of the customer or the customer will be blocked from the purchase of electricity or water on the prepayment system, and legal proceedings will be instituted to collect the debt. - (iii) Any costs, which include collection costs, charges, disbursements and legal costs relating to any of the debt collection methods applied to collect the debt may only be recovered from the defaulting customer within the provisions of the NCA.
+(iii) Any costs, which include collection costs, charges, disbursements and legal costs relating to any of the debt collection methods applied to collect the debt may only be recovered from the defaulting customer within the provisions of the NCA.